AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: The AgentDS Benchmark and Competition

-Taken together, the two baselines demonstrate that while agentic tool use substantially improves AI performance over direct prompting, AI-only baselines remain well below the level of the best human data scientists in domain-specific data science.
-The direct prompting baseline relies on generic modeling pipelines and largely ignores the additional data modalities provided in the challenges.
-The agentic baseline benefits from iterative experimentation and code execution, but still defaults to standard modeling strategies and fails to fully exploit the domain-specific signals available in these additional data sources.
+Taken together, the baselines demonstrate that while agentic tool use substantially improves AI performance over direct prompting, and that stronger frontier LLMs generally outperform weaker ones in direct prompting settings, all AI-only baselines remain well below the level of the best human data scientists in domain-specific data science.
+The direct prompting baselines rely on generic modeling pipelines and largely ignore the additional data modalities provided in the challenges.
+The agentic baselines benefit from iterative experimentation and code execution, but still default to standard modeling strategies and fail to fully exploit the domain-specific signals available in these additional data sources.

 These results establish an empirical reference point for interpreting participant outcomes.
-While the agentic baseline can outperform weaker participants, both AI-only baselines remain below the performance achieved by the strongest teams with human-AI collaboration.
+While the strongest agentic baselines can outperform weaker participants, all AI-only baselines remain below the performance achieved by the strongest teams with human-AI collaboration.